wadoodislam/TheLab/DefencePrep/Task2.md

-1) List down the console commands for git with there usage examples and explain what each of this does in a word doc.
+1) List down the console commands for git with their usage examples and explain what each of this does in a word doc.
 - fetch
 - commit
 - init